fawda123/SWMPr/cran-comments.md

 ## Resubmission

-This is a resubmission for a version update
+This is a resubmission for a version update.
+I have also added a URL for the System Wide Monitoring Program website in the Description field of the DESCRIPTION file.

 ## Test environments
 * ubuntu 12.04 (on travis-ci), R 3.2.5